 All teammates fly into Tblisi, capital of Georgia.
 There will be an expedition briefing and welcome meal with your expedition leaders.

 Setting off from Tblisi, the team will drive to Kazbegi village at the foot of Mount Kazbek.
 From here the team will be self-sufficient for the next six nights, carrying all the food, tents and personal equipment needed to survive in this mountain environment.
-The pace of this expedition will allow plenty of time for learning and practising the key skills required for an alpine ascent, and to maximise acclimatisation time ahead of the summit attempt.
-Many factors will influence the final itinerary including team ability and weather conditions.
+The pace of this expedition will allow plenty of time for learning and practising the key skills required for an alpine ascent.
+Many factors will influence the final itinerary including team ability and weather conditions, therefore a summit attempt on Mt Kazbek is not specifically planned but may be possible depending on conditions.
 Secret Compass will provide any specialist kit and equipment such as crampons, helmets, ice axes, tents and cooking equipment.

 Secret Compass expeditions are designed to be challenging yet achievable by anyone with a healthy lifestyle and a good level of general fitness.
 Team members should be willing to be part of a team working together to achieve the goal of the expedition.
-The biggest challenge on this expedition for those unused to it could be camping at altitude for multiple days.
+The biggest challenge on this expedition for those unused to it could be camping at altitude for multiple days and trekking to basecamp with a full pack.

 Teammates who arrive without meeting the agreed minimum fitness requirements can jeopardise themselves and the expedition’s goal so do take training seriously, prepare as appropriate and arrive fit and ready to go.